Youseii/Text-Adventure/README.md

 # Text-Adventure
-This is a simple Text-Adventure, code in Python language.
+This is a simple Text-Adventure, code in Python.
 I'm not a scenarist so it was just a "fun project", that i make during my holidays.

 The Text-Adventure is only in French, one day, i will update this, to make a better story & to add more functionnalities.